Building your layout- whether you do it or we do it, the same rules apply…

 We prefer to use ‘hard shell’ scenery systems for most layouts for three reasons.
 The system is very inexpensive, fast to install, and it is easy to remove or modify later if you change your mind.
 We can also do foam scenery but this costs more and takes longer and is much harder to alter.
 The exception is N scale where the very tight tolerances make carved foam an attractive option for its precision.
 Even ‘temporary’ scenery is easily done with the hardshell system.

 Old method: The basic hardshell scenery which we and others have employed for years uses foamcore board to build the perimeter and portal faces and retaining wall faces of a piece of terrain, then covers the rest of the ‘volume’ with strips of cardboard and newspaper.
 Over this is draped plaster cloth.
 Once this has set up but before it dries completely, we either brushed the surface with Lightweight Hydrocal (from Woodland Scenics, though other brands can be used too) or we covered it with Sculptamold that we shape as we go.
 Done correctly, either way provides a good rock face surface and ground base after it is painted.
-Always paint it before it dries using water solvable paints.
+Always paint it after it sets using water solvable paints.
+After it fully dries for several days, regular acrylic or house paint can be used instead.

 Many people will sculpt foam and then cover it with plaster cloth or Scultamold or plaster or some combination of the three.